-- Assessor, Nomination and Remuneration Committee to assess the performance of the top management - This assessment uses a scoring method. so that the assessors can compare the

-- 1 = strongly disagree or no action in that regard - 2 = Disagree or little action on the matter - 3 = agree or have some action on that matter - 4 = quite agree or there is good action in that regard - 5 = Strongly agree or has performed excellently in that matter.
+- Assessor, Nomination and Remuneration Committee to assess the performance of the top management - This assessment uses a scoring method, so that the assessors can compare the assessment results for each topic or compare the assessment results for each year.
+The meaning of the rating is as follows. - 1 = strongly disagree or no action in that regard - 2 = Disagree or little action on the matter - 3 = agree or have some action on that matter - 4 = quite agree or there is good action in that regard - 5 = Strongly agree or has performed excellently in that matter.